Emerging jet probes of strongly interacting dark sectors: Emerging jet phenomenology

 \section{Emerging jet phenomenology}

 When considering a strongly interacting dark sector, the known behaviour of QCD provides a guidance for the relevant phenomenological features of the model.
-A QCD-like sector with gauge group $SU(N_{C_D})$ and $N_{f_D}$ degenerate Dirac fermions (dark quarks, $q_{D}$) would then exhibit asymptotic freedom, and confine at a scale $\Lambda_{D}$, where $m_{q_D} \lesssim \Lambda_{D}$.
-When these particles are \emph{produced} at a collider with a center-of-mass energy $\sqrt{s} \lesssim 30 \Lambda_D$\footnote{If $\Lambda_{D}$ would be closer to the available energy $\sqrt{s}$, then the dark quarks have limited phase space to shower.
+A QCD-like sector with gauge group $SU(N_{C_D})$ and $N_{f_D}$ degenerate Dirac fermions (dark quarks, $q_{D}$) would then exhibit asymptotic freedom if $N_{f_D} < 4 N_{C_D}$, and confine at a scale $\Lambda_{D}$, where $m_{q_D} \lesssim \Lambda_{D}$.
+When these particles are \emph{produced} at a collider with a center-of-mass energy $\sqrt{s} < \Lambda_D$\footnote{When $\Lambda_{D}$ is close to the available energy $\sqrt{s}$, then the dark quarks have limited phase space to shower, leading to lower dark hadron multiplicities.
 The formed dark mesons can then be probed by searches for resonant bound states see e.g~\cite{Kribs:2018ilo,Hochberg:2015vrg,Butterworth:2021jto}.}, the dark quarks \emph{hadronize} into dark hadrons ($\pi_D$, $\rho_D$, $\omega_D$, ...) which are clustered into collimated dark jets.
 The resulting signatures will then depend on the dark hadron \emph{decay}, more specifically on the lifetime spectrum $c \tau_D$, but the main underlying theme is that the shower process can lead to a large multiplicity of objects, while in traditional searches only one or two new particles are targeted.

 Following~\cite{Alimena:2019zri}, the dark shower can be decomposed into the three parts described above: production, hadronization (in the dark sector) and dark hadron decays.
 For the production at a collider, is necessary to connect the Standard Model to the dark sector, which is done through a \emph{portal}.
 For emerging jets, the focus of this work, the model proposed in~\cite{Bai:2013xga,Schwaller:2015gea} employs a a bi-fundamental scalar $X$ (namely, charged under both QCD and the dark sector) which interacts with a SM down-type quark and a dark quark via the following Lagrangian \be \supset - \kappa_{ij} \bar{q}_{R\, i} q_{D_j} X \, \, . \ee While in principle $\kappa$ is a $3 \times N_{C_D}$ matrix, we consider here the case where there is one single universal coupling to the right-handed down type quark, to avoid bounds from flavour physics (FCNCs, neutral meson-mixing, rare decays).
 In this model, $X$ is pair produced with a sizable rate through gauge interactions, and the subsequent $X \to d_R~q_D$ decay (which happens with 100 \% branching ratio) leads us to expect two light jets and two emerging jets.
 Since the mediator particle $X$ appears in t-channel exchanges, the model of equation~\ref{eq:EJlag} is colloquially referred to as a \emph{t-channel} model.